 Coconut Aminos – If you are allergic to soy and gluten, then you are still in luck.
 Coconut aminos comes from coconut sap and salt is added to it so it resembles soy sauce.

-Spirit/Apple Cider Vinegar – Malt vinegar is not gluten-free because it is made with barley.
-Easy enough to swap though!
+Spirit/Apple Cider Vinegar – Malt vinegar is within the gluten-free limit according to Coeliac UK but some still react to it because of the barley.
+Easy to swap though!
 Use clear spirit vinegar or apple cider vinegar instead.
 Make sure you check items that are pickled before consuming to ensure they are not made with malt vinegar.
 Chip shops use spirit vinegar with caramel colouring generally, so this is safe but please make sure you check with the server that this is the case before eating it!

 Polenta – growing up, my mum would occasionally make semolina pudding for me and my sisters.
 You can substitute this for tapioca pudding or rice pudding, but if you are craving something the same consistency as semolina, then try using cornmeal polenta instead.
 Even in savoury dishes, you can substitute semolina for polenta.